Anti-Judaism: From Constantine to the 8th century

 When Constantine and Licinius were issuing the Edict of Milan, the influence of Judaism was fading in the Land of Israel (in favor of Christianity) and seeing a rebirth outside the Roman Empire in Babylonia.

-After his defeat of Licinius in 323 CE, Constantine showed Christians marked political preference.
+After his defeat of Licinius in 323 CE, Constantine showed a marked political preference for Christians.
 He repressed Jewish proselytism and forbade Jews from circumcising their slaves.
 Jews were barred from Jerusalem except on the anniversary of the Second Temple's destruction (Tisha B'Av) and then only after paying a special tax (probably the Fiscus Judaicus) in silver.
 He also promulgated a law which condemned to the stake Jews who persecuted their apostates by stoning.
 Christianity became the state religion of the Roman Empire (see Christendom), and in 351 the Jews of Palestine revolted against Constantine's son in the Jewish revolt against Constantius Gallus.

 From the middle of the 5th century, apologetics ceased with Cyril of Alexandria.
 This form of anti-Judaism had proven futile and often served to strengthen Jewish faith.
 With Christianity ascendant in the Empire, the "Fathers, the bishops, and the priest who had to contend against the Jews treated them very badly.
 Hosius in Spain; Pope Sylvester I; Eusebius of Caesaria call them 'a perverse, dangerous, and criminal sect.
 While Gregory of Nyssa merely reproaches Jews as infidels, other teachers are more vehement.
 Saint Augustine labels the Talmudists as falsifiers; Saint Ambrose recycled the earlier anti-Christian trope and accuses Jews of despising Roman law.
 Saint Jerome claims Jews were possessed by an impure spirit.
 Saint Cyril of Jerusalem claimed the Jewish Patriarchs, or Nasi, were a low race.

 All these theological and polemical attacks combined in Saint John Chrysostom's six sermons delivered at Antioch.
-Chrysostom, an archbishop of Constantinople, (died 407 CE) is very negative in his treatment of Judaism, though much more hyperbolic in expression.
+Chrysostom, an archbishop of Constantinople (died 407 CE), is very negative in his treatment of Judaism, though much more hyperbolic in expression.
 While Justin's Dialogue is a philosophical treatise, John's homilies Against the Jews are a more informal and rhetorically forceful set of sermons preached in church.
 Delivered while Chrysostom was still a priest in Antioch, his homilies deliver a scathing critique of Jewish religious and civil life, warning Christians not to have any contact with Judaism or the synagogue and to keep away from their festivals.